-Unit-15 □ Women's Movement in India
+Unit-15 Women's Movement in Post-Independent India

-- 15.1 Objectives
+- 15.1 Objective

 - 15.2 Introduction

 - 15.3 Women's Movement in post-independent India: 1950s and 1960s

 - 15.4 Women's Movement in post-independent India: 1970s onwards

 - 15.5 Women's Movement of the Nineties

 - 15.6 Conclusion

 - 15.7 Summing Up

 - 15.8 Glossary

 - 15.9 Probable Questions

-- 15.10 Further Readings
+- 15.10 Further Reading

-- To understand the changing issues and concerns of the women's movement in post-independent India. - To analyse the role of the women's organization functioning for the emancipation of women in India. - To introduce the complexities and debate ensuing within women's movement in post independent era.
+- Understand the changing issues and concerns of the women's movement in post-independent India. - Analyse the role of women's organiazations working for the emancipation of women in India. - Explore the complexities and debates within the women's movement in the post-independence era. - Examine the evolving strategies and goals of the women's movement in response to societal, political, and economic changes in India.

 The idea of feminism is said to have originated in the West with the liberal feminists asserting their demands on the suffrage issue and the issue of women's education.
 Since then it has traversed a long way with significant changes in its issues and concerns.
 Today it is better to say 'feminisms' rather than feminism.
-Now if we focus on India, we can find here women's activism and awareness of women's issues since the nineteenth century simultaneously with the development of liberal feminist ideas in the West.
+Now if we focus on India, we can find here women's activism and awareness of women's issues intensified since the nineteenth century simultaneously with the development of liberal feminist ideas in the West.
 Though initially inspired by the liberal school of thought, women's movement in India has never blindly followed the footprints of its Western counterpart.
 Rather it has developed a dynamic and distinct character of its own according to the local socio-political, socio-economic and cultural condition.
 A brief overview of the trajectory of the movement would show how it has been responsive to the broader issues.
-The history of women's movement in India is said to have passed different phases or 'waves'.
+The history of women's movement in India is said to have passed thraugh different phases or 'waves'.
 The first phase began in the early nineteenth century as a part of the social reform movements and continued till the first half of the twentieth century.
 Radha Kumar held the view that from the early nineteenth century there arose the issue of deplorable condition of Indian women and the need to change them through reform.
 By the early twentieth century the emphasis shifted to stressing on women's rights to be treated as useful members of society and by the late twentieth century the emphasis further shifted to the demand that women should have the power to decide their own lives.
 The first phase of the women's movement witnessed campaigns for social reform and the issues related to women were addressed within the broader agenda for social change.
 The early nineteenth century social reform movements, supported by the colonial government addressed the 'woman's question'.
 The main argument was that women's difference from men does not justify the suffering and subjection of the former and their condition needs to be reformed through legal and social changes.
 This period witnessed some significant legal reforms like abolition of sati and provision for widow remarriage.
 There were also strong campaigns supporting women's education.
 The early twentieth century was the phase when women's activism took a concrete shape and several women's organizations were formed like the Bharat Stri Mahamandal, Women's Indian Association and the All India Women's Congress.
 These organizations heralded the emergence of a rudimentary women's movement in India.
 Entry into the nationalist struggle for freedom marked the period between 1930s to 1947.
 Women were motivated to serve the nation with their abilities to nurture and care.